 - 1 cup white vinegar

-- In a large container, combine the cucumbers, onions, green pepper and 2 tablespoons salt.
+- In a large glass or stainless steel bowl, toss vegetables with 2 tablespoons salt.
 Cover with crushed ice and mix well.
-Refrigerate for 8 hours.
-Drain; rinse and drain again.
+Refrigerate, covered, 8 hours.
+Drain and rinse; drain well.
+Return to bowl.

-- In a large saucepan, combine the sugar, vinegar, celery seed and remaining salt.
-Bring to a boil; cook and stir for 1 minute.
-Spoon over cucumber mixture.
-Pour into jars or freezer containers.
-Cool.
+- In a saucepan, combine sugar, vinegar, celery seed and remaining salt.
+Bring to a boil; cook and stir 1 minute.
+Pour over cucumber mixture; stir to combine.

 Originally published as Sweet 'N' Tangy Freezer Pickles in Taste of Home June/July 2001, p39

 Please Log In or Join to add a rating and review.

 Any changes to your rating or review will appear where you originally posted your review